Cluster-Based Control of Transition-Independent MDPs: Separable Systems

 \section{Separable Systems}

-The next focus of this paper will be on a special class of TI-MDPs that satisfy an additional structural property.
-This class is of particular interest because the extra structure enables the CVI algorithm to find optimal policies.
+The next section of this paper will focus on a special class of TI-MDPs that have additive reward functions, also known as factored MDPs.
+It will be shown in this class the reward structure guarantees that CVI will find optimal policies.

 \begin{definition} The TI-MDP is called a \emph{separable} system if the rewards are additive with respect to the cluster assignments: